 An intern will complete a 12-month rotation at CHCS and will be trained in implementing the Primary Care Behavioral Health (PCBH) model in Integrated Primary Care embedded within psychiatric outpatient clinics.
 The intern will provide PCBH interventions on health related behavior change for a population of patients with severe mental illness and/or substance use disorders.
 Interns will be working closely with primary care and psychiatric teams, taking an interdisciplinary team-based approach to care, learning about high-comorbidity and complex cases that require a large range of skill from working with transitional age youth to geriatric patients.
 Clinical care involves understanding the bidirectional effects of psychiatric and medical comorbidities.
-One hundred percent of the persons in Integrated Primary Care already have a diagnosis of at least one of the following: Major depressive disorder, schizophrenia spectrum disorder(s).
+One hundred percent of the persons in Integrated Primary Care already have a diagnosis of at least one of the following: Major depressive disorder, schizophrenia spectrum disorders such as schizoaffective disorder or schizophrenia, bipolar disorder(s), and/or substance use disorder(s).
 PCBH consultation in this bidirectional setting aims to provide comprehensive care for patients whose medical and physical needs often go unmet.